 When is Chemotherapy Used?

-Chemotherapy is the main treatment for SCLC, because SCLC tends to respond well to chemotherapy.
+Chemotherapy is a typical treatment for SCLC, because SCLC tends to respond well to chemotherapy.
 Chemotherapy drugs circulate in the bloodstream around the body and hence can reach and attack cancer cells that have spread from the lungs to other parts of the body.
 Chemotherapy may be used on its own to treat SCLC, or it may be prescribed following surgery.

 In the case of NSCLC, chemotherapy is a common treatment though not the only one.
 Chemotherapy may be prescribed before surgery to shrink the tumor in the lung and make it easier to remove.
 If the NSCLC is in its early stages, chemotherapy after surgery can help to lower the risk of a relapse.
 In patients where surgical option is not feasible either due to the stage of disease or patient factor, chemotherapy can be used as the main treatment modality.